 # Message template

-Message templates enable you to create static templates for commonly used messages.
-Workato templates use Mustache (opens new window) as the templating language.
-Message templates can be used to generate HTML/text/JSON/XML messages.
-They also allow you to separate the message composition logic (what the message should look like) from the message generation logic (when the message should be sent).
-This separation enables the template developer to change the format of the message without making changes to the recipe that sends the message out.
+The Message template by Workato connector enables you to create and use static Message templates for commonly used messages in your recipes.
+These templates use Mustache (opens new window) as the templating language.
+You can use Message templates to generate HTML, text, JSON, and XML messages.
+They also allow you to separate the message composition logic (what the message looks like) from the message generation logic (when the message is sent).
+This separation enables you to change the message format without changing the recipe that sends the message.

 # Message template example

-The UI developer builds a HTML template for outgoing emails about shipped products in an order.
-The message template contains CSS and it uses template variables for dynamic content.
+The UI developer builds an HTML template for outgoing emails about shipped products in an order.
+The Message template contains CSS and it uses template variables for dynamic content.

 HTML template with variable substitution HTML template with variable substitution

-The recipe developer generates the email message by selecting the template to use and providing the values for message variables.
+The recipe developer then generates the email message by selecting the template to use and providing values for the message variables.

 # Variables